 The lowest level of risk described by the EU AI Act is minimal risk.
 This level includes all other AI systems that do not fall under the above-mentioned categories, such as a spam filter.
 AI systems under minimal risk do not have any restrictions or mandatory obligations.
 However, it is suggested to follow general principles such as human oversight, non-discrimination, and fairness.

-The high-risk classification of AI systems defined by the EU AI Act is the most controversial and discussed area, as it imposes a significant burden on organizations.
+The high-risk classification of AI systems defined by the EU AI Act was one of the most controversial and discussed area, as it imposes a significant burden on organizations.
 As previously mentioned, this includes all AI applications that could negatively affect the health and safety of people, their fundamental rights or the environment.
 To be put on the market and operated in the EU, AI systems in this risk-class must meet certain requirements.

 One part that falls under this classification is AI systems related to the safety components of regulated products, i.e., products already subject to third-party assessments.
 These are, for example, AI applications integrated into medical devices, lifts, vehicles, or machinery.